JLuc/scribus-project-manager/README.md

 ### Book related tools

 * **mak book script** : call relevant tools on relevant files and create final PDF (no generic makbook is published yet, but an example makbook file is available).
-WARNING : not uptodate but see example with it.
+* - apply master styles or masterpage or color to all chapters
+* - create text only version (no images) or no-bleeds version for personal printing
+* - check settings fit requirement
+* - and more

 ### SLA document related tools